GluuFederation/docs-oxd-prod/docs/sources/tutorials/python/index.md

 !!!
 Note
     If you created client manually, you must supply `client_id` and `client_secret`.

-Now you can create the client and regsiter your site on the oxd server:
+Now you can create the client and regsiter your site on the oxd server. oxd server will be running port `8443` of installed Gluu CE server:

 ```
-curl -k -X POST https://oxd.server.com:8443/register-site --header "Content-Type: application/json" -d @data.json
+curl -k -X POST https://op.server.com:8443/register-site --header "Content-Type: application/json" -d @data.json

 ```